mt-digital/UncMod/README.md

 ```
 ./scripts/organize_data.sh
 ```

+There will be some warning messages, please ignore these.

 Supplemental data directory names are not intuitive, and the names evolved rather arbitrarily as the project went on.
 Sorry for this, but to see how this works,